ichason/CPosed/README.md

 Because there are so many publicly disclosed monitoring points, making them easy for manufacturers to detect, we've decided to stop disclosing the modification points.
-Those interested can add me on Telegram: @pangpangacc
+Those interested can add me on
+  Telegram: @pangpangacc
+  Wechat  : otrs-visions

 ---